 Pascal Tremblay, Director

-Member of the Corporate Governance and Audit Commitee
+Member of the Corporate Governance and Chairman of the Audit Committee

 Pascal Tremblay is the President and Managing Partner of Novacap technologies, media and telecom funds and Co-President of Novacap Management Inc. The Novacap group is a leading private equity firm in Canada.